Ning114/JPA/README.md

 aesthetics and D&D, so this project will be an amalgamation of several things I'm passionate about.
 This will be the first 'large' game I have ever built from the ground-up.
 The only games I have made before were rudimentary ones (tic-tac-toe, hangman, etc.).

+**User Stories**

+The things the player should be able to do include:

+- Move their character in the desired direction
+- Pick up items and add them to inventory.
+Drop items from inventory.
+- Switch equipped armor and weapons with those in inventory.
+- Use skill points gained from levelling up to increase the desired stat.
+- Have the character's stats altered by equipped armor and weapons
+- Attack enemies near the player by walking into them.
+Attacks can miss or critical hit.
+Same goes for enemy attacks on the player.
+- Take damage from traps and enemies, or dodge/block them with high enough defense or agility
+- Interact with NPCs: speak with them, choose dialogue options, and buy/sell items